- Email: firstname.lastname@example.org

 “Refraining Songs: The Dynamics of Form in Sidney’s Astrophil and Stella.”
 Studies in Philology 109.1 (Winter 2012): 86-102.

-“Marginal States: Writing Lost Consciousness in the English Renaissance." (monograph in progress)
+"Books and Things: Theorizing Multi-Materiality in the English Renaissaince" (monograph in progress)

-“Forming Sleep: Embodied and Literary Form in the English Renaissance.” (essay collection with Nancy Simpson-Younger, Pacific Lutheran University)
+“Forming Sleep: Representing Consciousness in the English Renaissance.” (essay collection with Nancy Simpson-Younger, Pacific Lutheran University)

 Recent and Upcoming Conference Presentations

 "Changing the Focus of Transcription."
 Transcribing and Interpreting Digital Recipe Manuscripts.
 Shakespeare Association of America Annual Meeting.
 Los Angeles, CA (March 2018).

 "Early Modern 3D: Woodcuts as Models for Today's 3D Archives," Imagined Forms: Models and Material Culture.
 University of Delaware Center for Material Culture Studies, Wilmington, DE (November 2017).

 "Intimate Fields," presented by Helen Burgess (PI).
 Printable Pedagogy and 3D Theses.
 Modern Language Association Annual Convention.
 New York, NY (January 2018)